causalNLP/causal-agent/docs/source/index.rst

-Causal AI Scientist (CAIS) Documentation
+Causal Agent Documentation
 ========================================

-Welcome to the Causal AI Scientist (CAIS) documentation!
-CAIS is an intelligent system that helps researchers and practitioners conduct rigorous causal inference analysis by automatically selecting appropriate causal inference methods, validating assumptions, and providing interpretable results.
+Welcome to the Causal-Agent is an intelligent system that helps researchers and practitioners conduct rigorous causal inference analysis by automatically selecting appropriate causal inference methods, validating assumptions, and providing interpretable results.

 .. note::
-   CAIS is designed to democratize causal inference by making advanced statistical methods accessible to users with varying levels of statistical expertise.
+   Causal Agent is designed to democratize causal inference by making advanced statistical methods accessible to users with varying levels of statistical expertise.

-What is CAIS?
+What is causal-agent?
 -------------

-The Causal AI Scientist is an AI-powered tool that:
+The Causal Agent is an AI-powered tool that:

 * **Automatically selects** the most appropriate causal inference method based on your data and research question
 * **Validates assumptions** required for causal identification and provides diagnostic feedback